peetertinits/me/_pages/cv.md

 ## Education

-- I studied Semiotics and Culturology in Tartu University (2005-2010 for BA. <br>
+- I studied Semiotics and Culturology in Tartu University (2005-2010 for BA.
 - I studied Evolution of Language and Cognition in University of Edinburgh (2011-2012) for MSc. <br>
 - I studied Semiotics and cultural studies in Tartu University (2010-2015) for MA (*cum laude*).
 - I am enrolled for Linguistics PhD in Tallinn University (2013- planned 2018).